 When should I avoid venture debt?

-In some situations the founder should seriously reconsider or totally steer clear of venture debt.
+In some situations, the founder should seriously reconsider or steer clear of venture debt.
 Here are a few examples

 - The conditions levied by the VC firm are too cumbersome and tedious.

 Here are the key things to consider when raising venture debt:

 - The period of the loan (when does it need to be repaid?)

 - The price of the loan (what are the fees and interest rate?)